2020–21 United States Senate special election in Georgia

 The runoff was held concurrently with the regular Georgia Class II Senate election, in which Democrat Jon Ossoff defeated incumbent Republican David Perdue, also in a runoff on January 5.
-Following the November 3, 2020 Senate elections, Republicans held 50 Senate seats and the Democratic caucus—consisting of 46 registered Democrats and two allied independents—held 48.
+Following the November 3, 2020 Senate elections, Republicans held 50 Senate seats, and the Democratic caucus—46 registered Democrats and two allied independents—had 48.
 Because of this, the two Georgia runoffs determined the balance of the United States Senate under the incoming Biden administration.
-Winning both races gave the Democratic caucus 50 Senate seats, an effective majority with Democratic Vice President Kamala Harris casting tie-breaking votes.
+Winning both races gave the Democratic caucus 50 Senate seats, an effective majority with Democratic vice president Kamala Harris casting tie-breaking votes.
 The extraordinarily high political stakes caused the races to attract significant attention nationwide and globally.

-Major media outlets, including Decision Desk HQ, the Associated Press, The New York Times, and NBC News, called the election for Warnock in the early hours of January 6, just minutes after he apparently declared victory.
+Major media outlets, including Decision Desk HQ, the Associated Press, The New York Times, and NBC News, called the election for Warnock in the early hours of January 6, just minutes after he declared victory.
 Though Loeffler vowed to challenge the results after she returned from the electoral vote certification in Washington, she conceded on January 7.
 Ossoff and Warnock became the first Democrats to be elected to the U.S. Senate from Georgia since Zell Miller in the 2000 special election.
 Warnock is the first Black senator from Georgia, as well as the first Black Democrat from the South elected to the Senate.
 Though Warnock is the first Democratic senator from this seat since the latter election, hours later Ossoff was declared the winner in the regular Senate election.
 The two elections mark the first time since the 1994 United States Senate election in Tennessee and the concurrent special election that both Senate seats in a state have flipped from one party to the other in a single election cycle.
-This was the first time the Democrats achieved this since West Virginia's 1958 Senate elections.
-The election results were certified on January 19, 2021, with the senators-elect taking office on January 20.
+This was also the first time the Democrats achieved this since West Virginia's 1958 Senate elections.
+The election results were certified on January 19, 2021, with the senators-elect taking office on January 20, marking the first time since 2003 that Democrats held both of Georgia’s Senate seats and making them the first Democratic U.S. Senators from Georgia since 2005.

 Background

-On August 28, 2019, Isakson announced that he would resign from the Senate effective December 31 due to his deteriorating health.
+On August 28, 2019, Isakson announced that he would resign from the Senate effective December 31, 2019, due to his deteriorating health.
 This triggered a special election to fill the remainder of his term.
-On September 17, Georgia Governor Brian Kemp launched a website inviting Georgia citizens to submit their résumés in order to be considered for appointment.
+On September 17, 2019, Georgia governor Brian Kemp launched a website inviting Georgia citizens to submit their résumés to be considered for appointment.
 President Donald Trump advocated the appointment of Representative Doug Collins.
 Kemp appointed Loeffler to fill the seat until the 2020 special election; she took office on January 6, 2020.